 Hector Berlioz was an arrogant, selfish, vitriolic, self-obsessed man, and he drove poor Harriet Smithson, his unfortunate wife and the inspiration for his Symphonie fantastique, to drink and despair.
 Berlioz’ deficits as a human being notwithstanding, nothing takes away from the fact that at age 27, he wrote, by general agreement, the most amazing first symphony any composer has yet produced.

-This feat is all the more surprising when we realize that Berlioz completed his Symphonie fantastique just three years after the death of Beethoven.
+This feat is all the more surprising when we remember that Berlioz completed his Symphonie fantastique just three years after the death of Beethoven.
 When heard in that context, it is possible to appreciate how truly original this music is.
 Berlioz was no doubt inspired by Beethoven’s own symphonic innovations, especially Beethoven’s use of a program in his Sixth (Pastoral) Symphony, but, typically, Berlioz pushed the programmatic elements further than any composer before him.

 Berlioz’ inspiration for the Symphonie fantastique was born from his obsession with Smithson, an Irish actress he first saw in a production of Hamlet in 1827.
 Berlioz spoke almost no English, so it seems likely that his violent infatuation with Smithson was carnal rather than courtly.
 (Berlioz and Smithson did not actually meet for another five years, after the premiere of the revised version of the Symphonie.)

 What made Berlioz’ program so innovative and shocking to his audiences was the extent to which the story reflected autobiographical and literary elements.
 Along with Smithson, who was musically transformed into the idée fixe (recurring theme) of the symphony, Berlioz drew on plots from literature, most notably Faust, in his exploration of the gloriously ruinous nature of love.
-What audiences, both then and now, often misunderstood was the quintessentially Romantic nature of Berlioz’ program.
+What audiences - both then and now - often misunderstood was the quintessentially Romantic nature of Berlioz’ program.
 He was not interested in a literal depiction of events, but rather the transformation of his emotional response to those events into music.